drunkbatya/PoshSpiceeeer/README.md

 # PoshSpiceeeer

 ## About
-This it a gift for a 21st bithday of my ex girlfriend.
-Main idea is a visualize a the core important moments of her life which was important for her soul development.
-This device based on STM32F401 MCU, uses ST7920-based 128x64 LCD with self-written library, perifery driven by STM32 LL library.
-Most part of code (like SceneManager) taken or/and inspired by [Flipper Zero Official Firmware](https://github.com/flipperdevices/flipperzero-firmware).
+This it a gift to my ex-girlfriend for her 21st bithday.
+The idea is to visualize the core moments of her life.
+This device based on STM32F401 MCU, uses ST7920-based 128x64 LCD and my own driver library, perifery driven by STM32 LL library.
+Most of the code (like SceneManager) are taken from and/or inspired by [Flipper Zero Official Firmware](https://github.com/flipperdevices/flipperzero-firmware).

 ## Board
 [Main schematics PDF](/github-assets/main_schematic.pdf)